s4r4v4n04/writeup-saravan/bandit.md

 password:lrIWWI6bB37kxfiCQZqUdOIYfr6eEeqR<br>

 # Level 5 -> 6
-the aim of this level is to find the password  from inhere directory using the given prop ls<br>
+the aim of this level is to find the password  from inhere directory using the given prop<br>
+ls<br>
 cd inhere<br>
 ls<br>